-We expect research and development expense to increase significantly in 2018 compared to 2017 primarily as a result of the development of NKTR-214 under the BMS Collaboration Agreement.
-In 2018, we plan to continue and expand a broad clinical development program for NKTR-214.
-Under the BMS Collaboration Agreement, we and BMS will jointly develop NKTR-214 in combination with BMS's Opdivo® (nivolumab) and Opdivo® plus Yervoy® (ipilimumab), in more than 20 indications across nine tumor types, as well as potential combinations with other anti-cancer agents from BMS, us and third parties.
+We expect research and development expense to increase significantly for 2019 compared to 2018 primarily as a result of the development of NKTR-214 under the BMS Collaboration Agreement.
+Under the BMS Collaboration Agreement, we and BMS will jointly develop NKTR-214 in combination with BMS's Opdivo[®] (nivolumab) and Opdivo[®] plus Yervoy[®] (ipilimumab), with several more registrational studies in additional tumor types and indications planned to begin in 2019.

-In addition, we are collaborating with Lilly to develop NKTR-358 and are continuing its Phase 1 clinical development program in 2018.
-We have initiated start-up activities on our Phase 1/2 program for NKTR-262 and plan to enroll the initial patients in the second quarter of 2018.
-We plan to file an IND for NKTR-255 in 2019.
+In addition, we are collaborating with Lilly to develop NKTR-358 and are continuing its Phase 1 clinical development program in 2019.
+We are continuing to enroll patients in a Phase 1/2 study for NKTR-262 in combination with NKTR-214 in 2019.
+We plan to file an IND for NKTR-255 in 2019 and begin a Phase 1 dose-escalation study in multiple myeloma.
+We will continue to incur contract manufacturing costs for NKTR-181 and will recognize such costs in research and development expense until NKTR-181 receives regulatory approval, if ever, and we will likely conduct additional development activities for NKTR-181 if NKTR-181 receives regulatory approval.
 The timing and amount of our future clinical investments will vary significantly based upon our evaluation of ongoing clinical results and the structure, timing, and scope of potential collaboration partnerships (if any) for these programs.
-We plan to file an NDA for NKTR-181 in the first half of 2018 and plan to pursue a collaboration to secure a development and commercialization partner to fund further development for NKTR-181 through direct program funding, up-front payments, milestones, or a combination thereof.
-In addition, we expect non-cash stock-based compensation expense to increase in 2018 due to the increase in our stock price.
+In addition, we expect personnel and overhead costs to increase in 2019 due to increases in our employee workforce and facilities costs to support product development, and we also expect non-cash stock-based compensation expense to increase in 2019 due primarily to the increase in our employee workforce.

-In addition to our drug candidates that we plan to evaluate in clinical development during 2018 and beyond, we believe it is vitally important to continue our substantial investment in a pipeline of new drug candidates to continue to build the value of our drug candidate pipeline and our business.
+In addition to our drug candidates that we plan to evaluate in clinical development during 2019 and beyond, we believe it is vitally important to continue our substantial investment in a pipeline of new drug candidates to continue to build the value of our drug candidate pipeline and our business.
 Our discovery research organization is identifying new drug candidates by applying our polymer conjugation technology platform to a wide range of molecule classes, including small molecules and large proteins, peptides and antibodies, across multiple therapeutic areas.
 We plan to continue to advance our most promising early research drug candidates into preclinical development with the objective to advance these early stage research programs to human clinical studies over the next several years.